International Programs

 Namibia

 Understanding and communicating Namibia’s agricultural issues through word and illustration are necessary skills for communicators of such issues.
-Texas A&M University and local Namibian agribusinesses provide Texas A&M students with an international high-impact educational experience.
-Courses are enhanced with study trips to Etosha National Park, Swakopmund, Windhoek, Walvis Bay, Waterberg, Twyfelfontein, the Kalahari and Namib Deserts, and to Damara, Himba, and San native villages to engage students in Namibia’s unique ecological and cultural heritage.
+Texas A&M University and local Namibian agribusinesses provide Texas A&M students with an international, high-impact educational experience.
+Courses are enhanced with study trips to Etosha National Park, Swakopmund, Windhoek, Walvis Bay, Waterberg, the Kalahari, and Namib Deserts, and to Damara, Himba, and San native villages to engage students in Namibia’s unique ecological and cultural heritage.

 Pre-travel class meetings are held at the College Station campus during the spring semester.
 Opportunities are available for partial funding.